vuejs/docs/src/api/application.md

   Some plugins / libraries add support for custom component options (by injecting global mixins).
 These options may require special merging logic when the same option needs to be "merged" from multiple sources (e.g. mixins or component inheritance).

-  A merge strategy function can registered for a custom option by assigning it on the `app.config.optionMergeStrategies` object using the option's name as the key.
+  A merge strategy function can be registered for a custom option by assigning it on the `app.config.optionMergeStrategies` object using the option's name as the key.

   The merge strategy function receives the value of that option defined on the parent and child instances as the first and second arguments, respectively.